maos069/maos069.github.io/_pages/about.md

 **Shuai Mao**, Yuchen He, Hui Chen, et al.  **Optics Express**

+In this paper, I pioneered the use of diffusion models in ghost imaging, particularly focusing on the undersampled scenario where a set of bucket signals can correspond to multiple potentially correct images.
+Traditional deterministic deep learning models are limited to one-to-one mapping in such cases.
+To address this challenge, I skillfully incorporated bucket signals as prior information for the image distribution.
+This approach led to the creation of an innovative ghost imaging reconstruction algorithm capable of learning the conditional probability distribution of the image, taking into account the known bucket signals.

 [Translation-Equivalence-Based Unsupervised Ghost Imaging](../files/Translation-Equivalence-Based_Unsupervised_Ghost_Imaging.pdf)

 **Shuai Mao**, Yuchen He, Jianming Yu, et al.  **IEEE International Conference of Information and Communication Technology**

+In this paper, I investigated the translation equivalence property and devised an unsupervised ghost imaging algorithm.
+This innovation allows for efficient image reconstruction without requiring labels.

 [Fully-Connected-Based Adaptive Speckles Optimization Method for Ghost Imaging](../files/Fully-Connected-Based_Adaptive_Speckles_Optimization_Method_for_Ghost_Imaging.pdf)

 Zhou Yu, **Shuai Mao**, Yuchen He, et al.  **IEEE Photonics Technology Letters**

+In this paper, I introduced an innovative approach where measurement speckles are treated as fully connected layer parameters without bias.
+Utilizing end-to-end network learning, the measurement speckles gain prior information about the targets.
+Extracting parameters from the fully connected layer as the measurement speckles enables high-quality image reconstruction even at lower sampling rates.

 [Optimizing speckles for dynamic objects using genetic algorithm in ghost imaging](../files/Optimizing_speckles_for_dynamic_objects_using_genetic_algorithm_in_ghost_imaging.pdf)

 Yuchen He, **Shuai Mao**, Juan Chen, et al.  **AIP Advances**

+In this paper, I conducted an in-depth exploration of the intricate relationship between speckles and measurement, employing genetic algorithms to select adaptive speckles for dynamic targets.

 # 💻 Internships
 ## *2023.06 - 2023.09*, Backend Developper Summer Intern, [Mei Tuan](https://www.meituan.com/en-US/about-us), China.